Legal history of China: Legal system under the 1954 Constitution

 Between 1954 and 1957, much effort was expended to make the legal system work, but the underlying conflict between the specialists and the cadres, who were more concerned about ideology than the legal system, remained.
 By 1956 the situation had polarized.
 The specialists argued that the period of intense class struggle was over and that all people should now be considered equal before the law and the state constitution.
 The cadres, on the other hand, contended that class struggle would never end and that separate standards should be applied to class enemies.
 They saw the specialists as obstructing the revolution—trying to subvert the new state and restore the rights of old class enemies.

 In 1956 Mao personally launched a mass movement under the classical slogan "Let a hundred flowers bloom, let the hundred schools of thought contend."
 His essay "On the Correct Handling of Contradictions among the People," published in early 1957, encouraged people to vent their criticisms as long as they were "constructive" ("among the people") rather than "hateful and destructive" ("between the enemy and ourselves").
 Mao was anxious to defuse the potential for a backlash against communist rule such as had occurred in Hungary and Poland.

-The legal specialists were among the most vociferous critics of party and government policies.
+The legal specialists were among the most vociferous critics of CCP and government policies.
 They complained that there were too few laws and that the National People's Congress was slow in enacting laws already drafted.
 They felt that legal institutions were maturing too slowly and that the poorly qualified cadres were obstructing the work of these institutions to suit their own political ends.
 The legal experts also spoke out against those, especially party members, who thought themselves above the law.

-By August 1957 the criticisms of party and state policies were too broad and penetrating to be ignored.
+By August 1957 the criticisms of CCP and state policies were too broad and penetrating to be ignored.
 Mao and his supporters labeled the critics "rightists" and launched a campaign against them.
 Among the first victims of the Anti-Rightist Campaign were the specialists and their legal system.
 Mao objected to this system for several reasons—among them, his views that the Soviet model was too Westernized for China and that the judicial system was too constraining.

 The specialists' proposals for a judiciary free from party and political interference were denounced and ridiculed.
-Mao did not want a judiciary that stood as an impartial arbiter between the party and anyone else.
+Mao did not want a judiciary that stood as an impartial arbiter between the CCP and anyone else.
 The principle of presumption of innocence was spurned, as was the notion that the law always should act "in the interest of the state and the people" rather than the party.